What to see in Italy

 A protected UNESCO World Heritage Site, the Amalfi Coast represents Mediterranean living at its most idyllic.
 Explore the region by boat to discover paradise covers and dazzling perspectives of cliff-hugging villages, or discover the region on foot as a number of coastal trails connect the different towns.

-If you take a holiday to the Amalfi Coast you’ll be greeted with exceptional sea views, delicious local cuisine and the enduring aroma of fresh lemons, that grow on hillside terraces between February and October.
+If you take a vacation to the Amalfi Coast you’ll be greeted with exceptional sea views, delicious local cuisine and the enduring aroma of fresh lemons, that grow on hillside terraces between February and October.
 Limoncello, a sweet lemon liqueur, is the quintessential Amalfi Coast drink of choice.
 Sip it over ice whilst watching the sunset over neighbouring Capri.

 Things to see on the Amalfi Coast